 Last updated: 2026-04-27

 Texas is a top-five US Medicare Advantage state with approximately 1.5 million MA enrollees and the second-largest Hispanic Medicare population in the country.
-Texas Medicare AEP call center outsourcing through Call Force Global staffs AHIP-certified, Texas-licensed nearshore agents from the Caribbean and bilingual Spanish-English agents from Colombia at $14-22/hr in 2026 for AEP, T-65, OEP, plan comparison, and member services.
-CMS MCMG, TPMO, and Texas Department of Insurance (TDI) aware workflows are baseline.
+Call Force Global staffs nearshore Medicare AEP overflow fronters from the Caribbean and bilingual Spanish-English fronters from Colombia at $12-18/hr in 2026.
+CFG handles lead pre-qualification, T-65 outreach, scope-of-appointment capture, member services intake, and warm-transfer to your in-house AHIP-certified licensed agents.
+CFG agents are non-licensed; enrollment, plan recommendation, and binding stay with your licensed staff.
+CMS MCMG, TPMO, and Texas Department of Insurance (TDI) aware workflows are baseline on the fronter side.

 October 15 to December 7, 2026 for the 2027 plan year.
-To go live on day one with a fully trained Texas team, contracts should be signed by mid-July to allow 4-6 weeks for AHIP and Texas non-resident producer licensing through NAIC reciprocity, plus carrier-specific training.
+To go live on day one with a fully trained Texas fronter team, contracts should be signed by mid-August to allow 3-4 weeks for CMS MCMG training, TPMO disclaimer scripting, plan-specific qualifier training, and live calibration.
+Fronter ramp is faster than licensed-agent ramp because there is no AHIP or producer-license dependency on the CFG side.

 Why Texas MA Plans Face a Specific Surge Problem